-Please also be advised that even if this information was available, release of it is not public record.
+Please also be advised that even if this information were available, it is not a public record.
 See above.

-5 Records showing whether in any case the recipient of a § 17B administrative subpoena was requested not to disclose to the subject of the records that a subpoena for his records had been received;
+5. Records showing whether in any case the recipient of a § 17B administrative subpoena was requested not to disclose to the subject of the records that a subpoena for his records had been received;